 We are proud to stand in solidarity with 24 other Harvard student and alumni organizations* in an amicus (friend of the court) legal effort led by the esteemed NAACP Legal Defense Fund (LDF).
 Our briefs argue that removing race from the admissions process would not rectify any discrimination against Asian Americans but would instead deepen racial disparities in admission rates and result in an advantage for white applicants.
 Black, Latinx, Native American, Southeast Asian, and Pacific Islander applicants would be disproportionately impacted.
 Moreover, colleges cannot assemble a diverse student body without considering how race affects each applicant’s opportunity to build a strong college application.
 Applicants of color face racial bias in standardized testing and extreme inequities in primary and secondary education due to implicit racial bias and structural racism.

-As the appellate process continues to the Supreme Court, we urge all alumni to read coverage of the lawsuit critically, get informed and speak up in op-eds, letters to the editor, and social media, especially when you see media coverage that is misleading.
+As we await a decision from the US Supreme Court, we urge all alumni to read coverage of the lawsuit critically, get informed and speak up in op-eds, letters to the editor, and social media, especially when you see media coverage that is misleading.
 This will be a long and difficult fight, and your voice is needed.

 Coalition for a Diverse Harvard also continues to lobby Harvard to strengthen its ethnic studies programs and to establish a university-wide center on the study of race and ethnicity.
 And we endorse candidates we feel will best promote diversity in the Overseer and Elected Director elections.